-- Create additional affordable housing and provide more housing options for lowincome renters. - Improve non-profit community services to provide and services for vulnerable populations, in particular individuals with disabilities, seniors, and the unhoused. - Improve housing stability by increasing housing education for tenants and landlords. - Enhance resident quality of life by improving neighborhood conditions and expanding economic opportunities.
+- Create additional affordable housing and provide more housing options for lowincome renters; - Improve nonprofit community services to provide and services for vulnerable populations, in particular individuals with disabilities, seniors, and the unhoused; - Improve housing stability by increasing housing education for tenants and landlords; and - Enhance resident quality of life by improving neighborhood conditions and expanding economic opportunities.

-These needs were similar to those noted in recent studies in the San José area, as well as local and state legislative priorities on housing, homelessness, and fair housing.
+These priorities closely align with recent findings from local studies in the San José area, as well as broader state and regional legislative priorities focused on housing, homelessness, and fair housing.